prof-alazhary/kyc-dynamic-form-builder/README.md

 ## 🎉 Project Status: COMPLETED

-The Dynamic KYC Form Builder has been successfully implemented with all core requirements met and several bonus features included.
+The Dynamic KYC Form Builder has been successfully implemented with all core requirements met and several bonus features included, including the new JSON Schema Editor functionality.

 ### ✅ What's Been Implemented